mlvzk/discocss/README.md

 # Installation

-On Arch Linux, you can use the [unoffical AUR package](https://aur.archlinux.org/packages/discocss-git/)

-For other distributions, follow the instructions below

 ```sh
 git clone https://github.com/mlvzk/discocss
 cp discocss/discocss /usr/bin # or any other directory in your $PATH
 ```

+If you use Arch Linux, there's an unofficial AUR package available: [discocss-git](https://aur.archlinux.org/packages/discocss-git/)

 # Usage